 Take responsibility and contact us and speak with someone who can discuss available options.
 DVAC offers face to face and virtual behaviour intervention groups to support men who are wanting to do something different.

 Our website has information on the services that we have available, and you can access information and advice from:

-It is normal to feel worried about someone you care for who may be experiencing violence or abuse and we can all make a difference by speaking up against disrespect, sexism, and abuse.
+It is normal to feel worried about someone you care for who may be experiencing violence or abuse.
+We can all make a difference by speaking up against disrespect, sexism, and abuse.

-For example, if you notice someone speaking to their partner with disrespect, controlling them or being abusive you can speak up if it safe to do so – let them know that you are concerned and that it is not ok and that they can choose to behave differently and get some help.
+For example, if you notice someone speaking to their partner with disrespect, controlling them or being abusive, you can speak up if it is safe to do so.
+Let them know that you are concerned, that it is not okay and that they can choose to behave differently and get some help.

-QLD Government information on how to help someone: https://www.qld.gov.au/community/getting-support-health-social-issue/support-victims-abuse/domestic-family-violence/i-want-to-help-someone
+For Queensland Government information on how to help someone: click hereLink to external page